Pizzafahrer/learning_log/LOG.md

 Next: I want to start listening to the second lecture of CS50 introduction to CS and look up my not understood points

 ---

+## 20-07-2026

+Did: This is something unrelated to programming. but today my dad had his 47th birthday and I feel quite guilty about only getting him some small things like chocolate, chips and beer.
+On top of that i buyed those things today on his birthday after school even though i had enough time to do it while I was in Berlin last week(and i could have bought a better gift).
+Anyways today I started to watch the second lecture of CS50 even if only the very first 10 to 20 minutes.
+Then i wanted to set up my programming environment for C but it kinda not worked and decided to continue with CS50 and the C programming tomorrow.
+But I decided to at least build some really small projects in python(number guessing, very simple calculator and rock paper scissor).
+Ah and I did research those topics i didnt understood
+Confused by: Setting up the C working environment, its a bit complicated
+Next: Setting up the C working environment and watching the lecture about halfway.